 Perth Plumbers Who Pioneered Solar Hot Water

-Solar hot water systems have an Australian history which may surprise.
+Solar hot water systems have an Australian history which may surprise you.
 While we’re familiar with the Government’s solar push throughout the 2000s, solar powered hot water first appeared in the 1950s.

 At the centre of the action was SW Hart & Co in Perth, better known as Solahart.
 Now a global solar pioneer, Solahart traces its history to 1901 as a humble plumbing business.